Blendify/blender-manual/blender_docs/manual/physics/cloth/settings/cloth_settings.rst

 Normally cloth uses the state of the object in the first frame to compute the natural rest shape of the cloth, and keeps that constant throughout the simulation.
-This is reasonable for fully realistic scenes, but doesn't quite work for clothing on cartoon style characters that use a lot of squash and stretch.
+This is reasonable for fully realistic scenes, but does not quite work for clothing on cartoon style characters that use a lot of squash and stretch.

 When *Dynamic Mesh* is enabled, the rest shape is recalculated every frame, allowing unpinned